IoPPN - King’s College London

 Please see the Psychology Department website for details of staff research interests.
 Further information on research at the IoPPN can be accessed via https://www.kcl.ac.uk/ioppn/research

 A developmental, competency-based approach is taken to assessment, combining formative and summative assessment methods.
-Please note that a number of the summative assessments undertaken by trainees in the third of training will be dependent on their pathway (either BABCP Level 2 or AFT Intermediate).
+Please note that a number of the summative assessments undertaken by trainees in the third of training will be dependent on their pathway.

 The failure of two placements, or of an examination resit, or resubmitted/resat case studies, case conferences or assessments of clinical competence, or the viva examination, will constitute a Programme failure.
 No lesser exit award is available under the Programme.